 Artist Stories

 Giorgione was an Italian painter from Venice whose career was cut off by his death at a little over 30.
 And that is a problem – everyone knows his pal, Titian, who lived for nearly 90 years, but nobody remembers Giorgione.
 And you must understand that Giorgione was an absolute rock star of High Renaissance art.
-This is all the stuff you need to know about him:
+Here is everything you need to know about him:

 1. He was called Big George